enso-org/enso/tools/enso4igv/README.md

 ## Building VSCode Extension

-To build thisVSCode extension and obtain _Enso_ syntax coloring as well as support for editing and debugging of `engine/runtime` sources in **VSCode**:
+To build this VSCode extension and obtain _Enso_ syntax coloring as well as support for editing and debugging of `engine/runtime` sources in **VSCode**:

 ```